SamuelLo1/ExpressAuth/README.md

 ### Using the API

-1. start the server by running `npm run dev` in the terminal , you should see that server is running on port 3000 2.
+1. start the server by running `npm run dev` in the terminal , if everything is connected the text "Listening on port http://localhost:3000/" should appear in console.
+2. open up postman and make sure you are able to send local requests

+### API calls:

 ### Registering a user